-- A staff member feels they are being subjected to bullying, harassment or sexual harassment - A staff member has had an allegation of bullying, harassment or sexual harassment made against them - A staff member is asked to be a witness in an alleged bullying, harassment or sexual harassment complaint
+- A staff member feels they are being subjected to bullying, harassment or sexual harassment. - A staff member has had an allegation of bullying, harassment or sexual harassment made against them. - A staff member is asked to be a witness in an alleged bullying, harassment or sexual harassment complaint.

-If two or more parties involved in a conflict seek support from the CSEAS every effort will be made to ensure that different EAOs support each party to the conflict.
+If two or more parties involved in a conflict seek support from the CSEAS, every effort will be made to ensure that different EAOs support each party to the conflict.

-- The EAOs in the CSEAS are Contact Persons for all Departments/Offices under the DAW Policy.
-Additionally, some Departments/Offices also have internal contact persons.
-The contact person is available to explain the various resolution options, the potential supports which are available to individuals, and to explain the role of the various parties involved in the resolution process. - In addition to the Contact Person role, EAOs also offer the full range of CSEAS supports and can act as a confidential sounding board for the manager - If you are concerned about a member of staff you can suggest they contact the CSEAS for support
+- You may be unsure of what to do.
+It may be helpful for you to confidentially explore options and plan the conversation with the CSEAS. - You can talk through your approach to an upcoming meeting. - If you are concerned about a staff member you can suggest they contact the CSEAS for support. - Where there are two or more individuals involved in a conflict, the CSEAS can offer separate EAOs to each party.
+This ensures that each party gets impartial confidential support. - EAOs are Contact Persons for all Departments / Offices under the DAW Policy.
+Additionally, some Departments / Offices also have internal contact persons.
+The contact person is available to explain the various resolution options, the potential supports which are available to individuals, and to explain the role of the various parties involved in the resolution process. - In addition to the Contact Person role, EAOs also offer the full range of CSEAS supports and can act as a confidential sounding board for the manager.